Vanguard vs Public

 Mobile Apps

-Because one app just isn’t enough for some customers, Schwab has developed two apps.
-Combined, they do have a lot of great features.
-Highlights include mobile check deposit, discrete trade tickets for options and mutual funds, and lots of resources for news and education.
+Schwab has two mobile apps.
+Together, they include a lot of valuable tools, such as mobile check deposit, separate order tickets for options and mutual funds, and news and educational resources.

 Public or Vanguard